Gamecocks' Aliyah Boston: Turned down late invite by ESPYS

-Boston’s coach, Dawn Staley, highlighted the snub this week.
-Staley mused publicly on social media how the people who planned the ESPYS decided “it was a great idea not to invite” the woman who won several national awards as one of the best players in women’s college basketball last season.
+Boston’s coach, Dawn Staley, highlighted the snub this week, musing publicly on social media how the people who planned the ESPYS decided “it was a great idea not to invite” the woman who won several national awards as one of the best players last season.

 “Not one person was able to see the uproar this would cause?
 There’s definitely something wrong with the make up of the room,” Staley said on Twitter.

-In a statement, ESPN said COVID-19 concerns and a smaller venue forced organizers to prioritize invitees.
+In a statement, ESPN said COVID-19 concerns and a smaller venue forced organizers to prioritize invitees to the show in Los Angeles.
 Boston’s award category was handed out Tuesday night at the ESPYS preview show.
-Boston was nominated for “Best College Athlete, Women’s Sports,” an award that went to Oklahoma softball star Jocelyn Alo.
+Boston was nominated for best college athlete in women’s sports, which went to Oklahoma softball star Jocelyn Alo.

-Boston said it’s just the latest example of overlooking a Black women’s achievements, which are brushed off as a ‘mistake’ or an ‘oversight.’
+Boston said it’s just the latest example of overlooking a Black woman’s achievements — a move that’s brushed off as a “mistake” or an “oversight.”

-“Another excuse for why our milestones and accomplishments aren’t a ‘priority,’ this time, even now, 50 years after Title IX.”
+“Another excuse for why our milestones and accomplishments aren’t a ‘priority,’ this time, even now, 50 years after Title IX,” she said.

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://twitter.com/AP_Top25